menatahari/tp/docs/DeveloperGuide.md

    3. Test case (all fields specified): `add-p 1 pn/Joe pe/joe@gmail.com pd/founder` <br>
       Expected: The `Startup` at position 1 has a `Person` added to it.
 Details of the `Person` is shown in the key employee box if the startup card with index 1 is selected.

+   4. Test case (multiple descriptions specified): `add-p 1 pn/James pe/james@gmail.com pd/Founder pd/Harvard graduate` <br>
+      Expected: The `Startup` at position 1 has a `Person` added to it.
+Details of the `Person` is shown in the key employee box if the startup card with index 1 is selected.

+   5. Test case (duplicate descriptions specified): `add-p 1 pn/Jane pe/jane@gmail.com pd/Founder pd/Founder` <br>
+      Expected: The `Startup` at position 1 has a `Person` added to it.
+The added `Person` should contain only one description `Founder`, since the two inputted description are duplicate.
+      Details of the `Person` is shown in the key employee box if the startup card with index 1 is selected.

 2. Adding a person to a startup with invalid input